A rigorous introduction to linear models: Gaussian Process from Zero-Mean Prior Model

-We use Gaussian processes (GPs) to describe a distribution over functions.
-Gaussian processes are natural generalizations of multivariate Gaussian random variables to infinite (countably or continuous) index sets.
-Formally we define Gaussian processes as follows:

-\begin{definition}[Gaussian Process] A Gaussian process is a collection of random variables, any finite number of which have a joint Gaussian distribution.
-The definition does not exclude Gaussian processes with finite index sets which would be simply Gaussian distributions. \end{definition}
+We use Gaussian processes (GPs) to model distributions over functions.
+GPs are a natural extension of multivariate Gaussian distributions to infinite index sets---either countably infinite or continuous.
+Formally, we define a Gaussian process as follows: \begin{definition}[Gaussian process] A Gaussian process is a collection of random variables, any finite number of which have a joint Gaussian distribution.
+The definition does not exclude Gaussian processes with finite index sets, which would be simply Gaussian distributions. \end{definition}